Payble FAQ

 What payment methods are supported?

-Payble accepts payments from Australian bank accounts and debit or credit cards.
+Payble accepts payments from Australian and New Zealand bank accounts (in their respective countries) and debit or credit cards.
 You can choose to make one-off payments or set up a flexible payment plan.
+AMEX can be used if supported by your Council.

 How do I set up a flexible payment plan?